MicrosoftDocs/learn/learn-pr/azure/create-serverless-logic-with-azure-functions/includes/3-create-an-azure-functions-app-in-the-azure-portal.md

     ![Screenshot of the Azure portal showing all resources within the <rgn>[sandbox resource group name]</rgn> group, including entries for an App Service plan, a Storage account, Application Insights resource, and an App Service.](../media/3-resource-list.png)

-The item with the lightning bolt Function icon, listed as an App Service, is your new function app.
-You can click on it to open the details about the new function - it has a public URL assigned to it, if you open that in a browser, you should get a default web page that indicates your Function App is running.
+The item with the lightning bolt icon is your new Function App.
+Select it to open the details about the new function.
+It has a public URL assigned to it.
+If you open that in a browser, you should get a default web page that indicates your Function App is running.